maRT-sk/fastapi-starterpack/README.md

 The server will run on port 8000 with hot-reload enabled for real-time updates.

+> [!TIP]
+> For a better development experience, you can start the application using an IDE to help with debugging code and
+> templates.

 ### Database Setup

-This project supports PostgreSQL and SQLite as database backends, providing flexibility for different use cases.
+This project supports both **SQLite** and **PostgreSQL** as database backends.
-Dependencies can be simplified based on the chosen backend:

-- For PostgreSQL, feel free to remove SQLite-related packages with `uv remove aiosqlite`.
-- For SQLite, feel free to remove PostgreSQL-related packages with `uv remove psycopg2`.

-#### For PostgreSQL:
+#### Using SQLite (default):

-1. Create and start a Docker container for PostgreSQL:
+1. Create and apply migrations:
     ```bash
-    task db-create
+    task alembic-up
     ```

-2. Create and apply migrations:
+2. When prompted, enter a migration message (e.g., "initial").
+3. Review the generated migration file in the alembic/versions directory.
+4. Confirm the upgrade by typing "Y" when prompted.

+#### Using PostgreSQL:

+1. Install PostgreSQL dependencies:
     ```bash
-    task alembic-up
+    uv sync --extra postgres
     ```

-3. Enter a migration message when prompted (e.g., "initial").
-   Review the generated migration file in `alembic/versions`, and confirm with "Y" to apply the upgrade.

-#### For SQLite:

-- Similar to PostgreSQL, but **skip `task db-create`**, as SQLite automatically creates the database file.
-  Simply create and apply migrations:
+2. Create and start a PostgreSQL Docker container:
     ```bash
+    task db-create
+    ```

+3. Create and apply migrations:
+    ```bash
     task alembic-up
     ```

-  Enter a migration message (e.g., "initial"), check generated file in `alembic/versions`, and confirm to apply the upgrade.
+4. When prompted, enter a migration message (e.g., "initial").
+5. Review the generated migration file in the alembic/versions directory.
+6. Confirm the upgrade by typing "Y" when prompted.

 ## Project Structure